 Career highlights include:

-- Representing a $400 million revenue, multi-hospital system in Chapter 11 bankruptcy
+- Reorganization of a $400 million revenue, multi-hospital healthcare system via chapter 11 bankruptcy.

-Melissa received her J.D. from Case Western Reserve University School of Law.
-She received her B.A. from Miami University.
+Melissa received her J.D. from Case Western Reserve University School of Law, and her B.A. from Miami University.

 - 1/20/2015In December 2014, Ohio Governor John Kasich signed into law Substitute House Bill No. 9, which significantly revises Ohio’s law of Receiverships.
 Vorys released a comprehensive analysis of the amended law.